KnockerPulsar/ecs/README.md

 - A "Scene" system, does basic condition checking and moving between scenes.
 Keeps the other scenes in memory.
 - A delayed function calling system.
 Currently allows passing functions and lambdas with a delay.
 - I probably forgot something...

+# The Big Picture
+Here's a quick rundown on how things currently run.
+I simplified things a bit to focus on the big picture.
+- At the root, you have the entrypoint `RaylibPong.cpp`.
+Currently it sets up different scenes and the transitions between them, then runs the game.
+  - **The game** acts as a container for all scenes and scene independant events.
+    - **Scenes** are a container that hold entities created in them and their components.
+Each scene has a queue for events that can be used for invoking some functions after a delay.
+You can think of a scene as a **level**.
+      - **Each system** holds a list of components and does some operation on each component in a specific way. (perhaps just a linear for loop, a collision quadtree build, etc..).
+        - **Components** are the basic block of logic / behaviour in the game.
+Just inherit from this class and override your needed functions.
+      - **Each entity** is a container for components, it also helps broadcast collision events to other components on the same entity.
+      - **The event queue** is just a bunch of `fun = void fn(void)` and `delay = float` pairs that we check on every iteration and call the function only when its time is up.